 2. The Devil and Daniel Johnston

-In his second film, former commercial director Jeff Feuerzeig tackles the documentary format, introducing The Devil and Daniel Johnstonthe world to Daniel Johnston — a reclusive musical genius now in the throes of manic depression.
+In his second film, former commercial director Jeff Feuerzeig tackles the documentary format, introducing the world to Daniel Johnston — a reclusive musical genius now in the throes of manic depression.
 Blending up-to-date footage with home movies, archival material and rare audio, Feuerzeig creates a dizzying – and heartbreaking – portrait of a man whose inner demons are taking over, one delusion at a time.

 Watch it HERE